Program Priority Goals

 Policy Panels

-Public and professional policy statements will be formally reviewed and revised through established policy panels (also called writing panels).
 All policies approved for inclusion on the DA agenda and their subsequent revisions will be posted for member comment on the Delegate Assembly website.
-The panels are comprised of NASW members who have subject matter expertise on the policy topic.
-The initial proposed revised or new statements are the responsibility of the policy panel members and assigned staff.
-After the policy panels make their first set of revisions or draft a new policy, the proposals are posted on the Delegate Assembly website for member comment.
-Each policy panel will convene again to consider all comments posted by members and create a final version of the policy statement.
-The policy development occurs in phases.
-After each phase, a set of final versions are posted online for delegate voting.
+After the policy panels make their first set of revisions or draft a new policy, the proposals are posted on the Delegate Assembly website for comment.
+Each policy panel will convene again to review additional comments from members and create a final policy proposal.
+The final policy proposals are posted online for delegate voting.
 There will be no discussion or debate on these statements at the DA culminating meeting.
-Delegates will hear a report of the results of voting on the total set of policy statements.
+Delegates will hear a report of the balloting and will be asked to accept that report.

 Social Work Speaks